kyma-project/website/content/blog-posts/2019-09-05-release-notes-1.5/index.md

 The Helm Broker now has its own [separate repository](https://github.com/kyma-project/helm-broker) in the `kyma-project` organization.
 We have not changed the location of the related documentation so you can still read about the Helm Broker [here](https://kyma-project.io/docs/components/helm-broker/).

-### Support authentication methods for addons configuration
+### Support authentication methods for addons configurations

 Starting from the 1.5 release, we support fetching addons from repositories that require authentication.
 You can now pass credentials in a secure way using templates in your repository's URL.
 For more information, read [this](https://kyma-project.io/docs/1.5/components/helm-broker/#details-create-addons-repository-authorization) document.